G Major

 G - First finger (1)

-Read: Here's everything you need to know about major and minor chords
+Read: Here's everything you need to know about major and minor chords.

-With your left hand, you'd play the root position chord of G major with the following fingers:
+Using your left hand, you'd play the root position chord of G major with the following fingers:

 D - First finger (1)